-We’re now accepting applications for 2013 summer apprentices.
+We’re now accepting applications for 2014 full season apprentices.

 We believe that apprenticeships are a great way to learn to farm.
 Justin and I learned to farm by apprenticing and hands on learning.
 Many of our past apprentices are now managing farms (see them here.)
 Each season we accept two full season apprentices that work by our side and take part in all operations of the farm.